 Our status as a Consumer Reporting Agency also allows you to use customers’ data for credit decisioning without exposing yourself to FCRA violations.

-Additionally, Verify includes recurring access to your customer’s data, making it easy to stay up to date with any changes to their salary or employment and proactively respond with the right solution at the right time.
+Additionally, Verify includes recurring access to your customer’s data, making it easy to stay up to date with any changes to their employment or income information and proactively respond with the right solution at the right time.

 Contact us to learn more about how Pinwheel’s payroll connectivity API can help you discover new lending opportunities.